Moving back into your home after an emergency

 Prepare for next time

-- Refill any emergency supply kits and review your Emergency Action Plan with your family.
+- Refill or replace any emergency supply kits and review your Emergency Action Plan with your family.

-- Think about what kinds of things you can do to prevent this from happening again.
+- Consider what you can do to prevent this from happening again.

 - Could you make any home improvements that would reduce the risk?

-- Think about what you can do to prepare your pets for an emergency.
+- Prepare your pets for an emergency.
 See more tips.

 Learn more about preparing for different types of emergencies.